IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.5.md

 * God's "Spirit" is active from the very beginning of creation
 * The Spirit "hovering" suggests active, life-giving presence
 * **JWs:** "Spirit" here is God's impersonal active force, like wind or energy moving over the waters
-* **Illogical:** Impersonal forces don't "hover" with purposeful presence - the Hebrew word suggests protective, deliberate action like a bird over its nest (cf. Deut 32:11)
+* **Illogical:** Impersonal forces don't "hover" with purposeful presence - the Hebrew word suggests protective, deliberate action like a bird over its nest (cf. Deuteronomy 32:11)

 ---